 They will run holiday clubs at several locations in the Cambridge area.
 Bookings will open about a month in advance.
 They take children aged 4-14 from 8:00 to 18:00.
 The closest two locations to the conference are at:

 - Queen Edith Community Primary School, Godwin Way, Cambridge CB1 8QP.
-This is in the south-Cambridge.
+This is in South Cambridge.
 It is reachable by bus.

 Other locations are further away in nearby villages: Cottenam Primary (Cottenam), Meridian Primary (Comberton)